 Producers should not assume that time slots traditionally associated with “prime time” on commercial television are equally desirable on community television.
 In fact, prime time on commercial television may actually be considered less desirable because of competition.
 With DVRs that can be set to automatically record TV programs, no time slot is a “bad” time slot as long as producers do a good job of communicating information about their time slot to their constituents.

-New regular series that begin after the program schedules have been created and other non-series programs are awarded time slots at the discretion of the CTV based upon program length and availability.
+New regular series that begin after the program schedules have been created and other non-series programs are awarded time slots at the discretion of the KCM based upon program length and availability.